kouhei1970/AtomJoy2024June/README.md

 - When the LED turns cyan, it indicates low battery.
 You can still fly for a while, but continuing may cause a reset and result in a crash.
 It's time to recharge the battery.

 ### Flip Maneuver
-- When hovering in a stationary position, pressing the right stick will automatically perform a flip.
+- When hovering in a stationary position, pressing the roll/pitch stick will automatically perform a flip.

 ### Acro Mode
-- Pressing the right button on the front of the ATOMJoy switches to Acro Mode.
+- Pressing the right button on the front of ATOMJoy switches to Acro Mode.
 Press it again to return to Stabilize Mode.
-You can check the mode on the ATOMJoy's LCD screen.
+You can check the mode on ATOMJoy's LCD screen.
 - Acro Mode does not automatically maintain posture.
 You must control it manually.
 - The device rotates at a speed corresponding to how much you push the throttle stick.
 Returning the stick to neutral stops the rotation, but the tilt remains, so you need to correct it manually.

 ### Altitude Hold Mode (In Development)
 - StampFly is always in development, and altitude control is not yet complete.
-- When the device is on the ground, pressing the left button on the front of the ATOMJoy once will activate Altitude Hold Mode.
+- When the device is on the ground, pressing the left button on the front of ATOMJoy once will activate Altitude Hold Mode.
 - In Altitude Hold Mode, pressing the throttle lever to Arm will automatically take off and rise to an altitude of 50 cm.
 The LED turns pink to indicate Altitude Hold Mode.
 - You can gradually change the height by moving the throttle stick up or down.
 - Altitude Hold Mode changes height slowly and cannot make quick altitude adjustments.